import casadi as cs

 lbw.extend([0.0, 1.0])

-ubw.extend([0.0, 1.0])The idea behind multiple shooting integration loop is quite simple:
+ubw.extend([0.0, 1.0])The core idea behind the multiple-shooting integration loop is straightforward:

-wand its bounds tolbwandubw,then we call the DAE integrator to retrieve (symbolically here) the state and lagrangian quadradure that is produced with control \(u_k\) and current problem state \(x_k\),
+walong with its bounds inlbwandubw.Then, we call the DAE integrator to retrieve (symbolically) the state and Lagrangian quadrature produced by control \(u_k\) and the current state \(X_k\).

-perform variable lifting, i.e. we store predicted state and create a new symbolic state which is now a free variable and must again be added to
+We perform variable lifting, i.e., we store the predicted state and create a new symbolic state which is a free variable in the NLP and must be added to

-wand its bounds tolbwandubw,finally we constrain the created state to match the previous prediction in
+walong with its bounds inlbwandubw.Finally, we constrain the new state to match the previous prediction in

-g, what is the shooting part of the integration.
+g, which is the shooting constraint of the integration.

 for k in range(nk):